 It is a fact that most of our horses take a keen interest in their cross-country work and can require us to use a connection with their mouths that, while hopefully elastic, is occasionally extremely firm as well.
 We need a position that allows us to control our horses cross-country, while we continue to conform to the general principles determined by the RVC study.
 Again, a straight-legged position is inefficient when horses become overly enthusiastic.
 Because riders standing upright have no angles in their positions, they must either lean backward to strengthen the contact or resort to sharp bits for control.

-The reason for the low hand ?placement is the moment we put our hands higher than our horses' mouths, we are starting to confront his strength with our strength and, according to the laws of physics, that is a confrontation we will lose every time.
-You can see from the photos on page 28 and at left that you have a surprising amount of leverage when you apply the technique illustrated here.
+The reason for the low hand placement is the moment we put our hands higher than our horses' mouths, we are starting to confront his strength with our strength and, according to the laws of physics, that is a confrontation we will lose every time.
+You can see from that you have a surprising amount of leverage when you apply the technique illustrated here.
 If you have ever wondered how 100-pound exercise riders are able to control 1,000-pound racehorses, this is the answer.
 They sit still and use leverage.